Texas Lottery: Powerball

 On October 13, 2009, the Mega Millions consortium and MUSL (the operator of Powerball, the other major US lottery game) reached an agreement in principle for lotteries, at their option, to cross-sell Mega Millions and Powerball; the earliest date agreed on was January 31, 2010.

 The Texas Lottery Commission elected to participate in the agreement; on November 17, 2009 voted to publish Powerball rules for public comment.
 On December 14, 2009 the Commission held a public hearing, receiving comments on the proposal to join Powerball.

 On January 6, 2010, the Commission voted 3-0 to join Powerball.
 Texas sales for the game began on January 31, 2010; the first drawing including Texas was conducted three days later.

 The current format utilizes one set of 69 white balls, and a second set, of 26 red balls (the "Powerball".)
 Players choose six numbers; five white ball numbers, and the "Powerball” from the second set.
 Jackpots are paid in either 30 graduated annual payments, or in cash; see below on jackpot choices.
 Non-jackpot payments are in lump sum.
-Each game costs $2, the minimum jackpot is $40 million, and drawings are held at 10:12 P.M Central time following the in state drawings that take place on Mondays Wednesdays and Saturdays.
+Each game costs $2, the minimum jackpot is $40 million, and drawings are held at 10:12 P.M Central time following the in state drawings that take place on Mondays, Wednesdays and Saturdays.

 Former draw games

 Texas Triple Chance

 Texas Triple Chance was a $2 game featuring a $100,000 top prize, with play beginning on September 28, 2015.
 Players would select 7 numbers from 1 to 55 (or quick pick).
 In addition to that set, a player received two extra sets, both quick picks.
 Ten numbers were drawn.
-To win, a player had to match by a horizontal set.
+Players had to match 3 or more numbers in each chance to win a prize and they won by matching their numbers on one, two or three chances to the ten numbers drawn (although they can’t combine numbers from different chances to win prizes).
 Texas Triple Chance drawings were held Monday through Saturday at 10:12 p.m.
 Central Time.
-The game ended after the July 28, 2018 drawing.
+On July 15, 2018, the Texas Lottery announced that the game would end with the final drawing on July 28, 2018.